FLOSSBOKORG/FLOSSBOK/foss-development-principles-and-processes/project-creation.md

 **Use Version Numbers: **The version number is aim to provide a mechanism to provide

+One common mistake made with open-source projects is neglecting to use version numbers.
+Version numbers are incredibly important for the long-term stability and maintenance of your project.
+When bugs came in, I had no idea whether people were using the most recent version because there was no way for them to tell when the code was released.
+Bugs were being reported that had already been fixed, but there was no way for the end user to figure that out.

+Stamping each release with an official version number puts a stake in the ground.
+When somebody files a bug, you can ask what version they are using and then check whether that bug has already been fixed.
+This greatly reduced the amount of time I spent with bug reports because I was able to quickly determine whether someone was using the most recent version.

+Unless your project has been previously used and vetted, start the version number at 0.1.0 and go up incrementally with each release.
+Don’t get me wrong: there are no set rules on how to increase version numbers in a project, though there are a couple of resources worth looking at: Apache APR Versioning and Semantic Versioning.
+Just pick something and stick with it.

+In addition to helping with tracking, version numbers do a number of other great things for your project.

 **Managing Contributions: **Allow committee to supervise each merge on the project to ensure the safety of the project.